Fundamentals-of-Machine-Learning-S21/final-project-number/README.md

 This number classifier is designed to train on an input dataset made up of handwritten digits (0-9) and their associated labels
 (the training data), and then accurately classify additional handwritten digits (the testing data).
 Ideally, the dataset in question contains several thousand of these handwritten digits, with an equal distribution of each individual digit.
-This is similar in nature to the [MNIST](https://keras.io/api/datasets/mnist/) data and associated classifiers, with a few distinct differences.
+This is similar in nature to the [MNIST](https://keras.io/api/datasets/mnist/) public dataset and associated classifiers, with a few distinct differences.
 This program has been developed to classify digits that are not as neatly written with much more background noise and distortions than the clear examples that can be found in MNIST.
 Additionally, this program's inputs require a higher resolution image input (300x300), which is closer to what one can expect from modern photographs of handwriting.
 However, much of the workflow is similar to MNIST solutions and other number classifiers, as this is a